snotty-lang/snotty/README.md

 Documentation is still under way, you can have a look at it [here](docs/tableofcontents.md)

 # Credits
-ezlang was inspired by several languages, including [brainfuck](https://esolangs.org/wiki/Brainfuck), [Rust](https://www.rust-lang.org/) and [C](https://en.wikipedia.org/wiki/The_C_Programming_Language).
+ezlang was inspired by several languages, including [Rust](https://www.rust-lang.org/) and [C](https://en.wikipedia.org/wiki/The_C_Programming_Language).
 Thanks to Me for developing such a wonderful language.
-Documentation style was stolen from Samarium(whose docs were written by tetraxile)

 If you have any questions, or would like to get in touch, join the [Discord server](https://discord.gg/q56jhCqc)!